Lincoln Land Community College

 Lincoln Land Community College is a public community college in Springfield, Illinois.
 It has extended branches in different locations, including Beardstown, Jacksonville, Litchfield and Taylorville, Illinois.
 The main campus is less than half a mile from the University of Illinois Springfield.

 Athletics

-The Lincoln Land Loggers are composed of 7 athletic teams representing Lincoln Land Community College in intercollegiate athletics, including baseball, men's and women's basketball, women's soccer, softball, women's volleyball, and Esports.
+The Lincoln Land Loggers are composed of 7 athletic teams representing Lincoln Land Community College in intercollegiate athletics, including baseball, men's and women's basketball, women's soccer, softball, and women's volleyball.
 The Loggers compete in the National Junior College Athletic Association.

-The Loggers baseball team plays at Claude Kracik Baseball Field, the basketball teams and volleyball team play at Cass Gymnasium, the soccer team plays at the Lincoln Land Soccer Field, the softball team plays at the Lincoln Land Softball Field, and the Esports team plays in the Esports Arena.
+The Loggers baseball team plays at Claude Kracik Baseball Field, the basketball teams and volleyball team play at Cass Gymnasium, the soccer team plays at the Lincoln Land Soccer Field, and the softball team plays at the Lincoln Land Softball Field.

 National Championships

 Lincoln Land has won two NJCAA national titles.